devoncarew/jot/README.md

 -o, --output          Configure the output directory.
                       (defaults to "doc/api")
     --serve=<port>    Serve live docs from the documented package.
-                      This only serves on localhost and is generally used during development in an edit/refresh workflow.
+                      This serves on localhost and is useful for previewing docs while working on them.
 ```

 ## Infima and Docusaurus